kkarbowiak/cpp-argparse/tutorial/readme.md

 ### Conflicting options

 So far we have been using two member functions of `argparse::ArgumentParser` class.
 Let's introduce a third one, `add_mutually_exclusive_group()`.
 It allows us to specify options that conflict with each other.
-Let's also change the rest of the program so that the new functionality makes more sense: we'll introduce the `--quiet` option, which will be the opposite of the `--verbose` one:
+Let's also change the rest of the program so that the new functionality makes more sense: we'll introduce the `--quiet` option, which will be the opposite of the `--verbose` one (`conflicting.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>